lucas-ebi/sloth/README.md

 ## 🚀 Overview

-**SLOTH** is a memory-mapped, lazily-loaded mmCIF parser written in pure Python.
+**SLOTH** is a fast, Pythonic mmCIF parser that embraces lazy evaluation for maximum efficiency.

-It only loads what you need, when you need it — no more, no less.
+It eagerly parses files but lazily creates data objects only when accessed, giving you the best of both worlds.

 Built for speed, simplicity, and elegance, SLOTH is ideal for:

-- ⚡ Interactive structural analysis
+- ⚡ Interactive structural analysis with instant navigation
-- 📊 Automated pipelines
+- 📊 Automated pipelines that process only what they need
-- 🧠 Efficient exploration of massive mmCIF files
+- 🧠 Efficient exploration of large structural datasets

 ---

 ## ✨ Key Features

 ✅ **Simple API** – One optimal way to create, parse, and access
-⚡ **Fast and Lazy** – Memory-mapped + lazy loading = instant access
+⚡ **Smart Lazy Loading** – Row and item objects created only when accessed
 📦 **Complete** – Access to all mmCIF blocks, categories, and items
-🔧 **Robust** – Handles anything from tiny files to >1GB behemoths
+🔧 **Robust** – Handles files from tiny samples to large structures
 🔄 **Import/Export** – JSON, XML, YAML, Pickle, CSV, Pandas

 ---

 ## 🧠 Philosophy

-> "*Why rush when you can prefetch?*"
+> "*Why rush when you can be lazy?*"
 > "*Not everything needs to be a C++ monument.*"

 SLOTH is unapologetically Pythonic:

 - No overengineering
 - No runtime flags
 - No manual optimization

-Just smart defaults and expressive code.
+Just smart defaults, lazy evaluation, and expressive code.

 ---